Pitch Perfect: The Quest for Collegiate A Cappella Glory by Mickey Rapkin

 While I enjoyed what I read, I really wished we could have dug deeper into the inner workings of some of these musicians, something that I totally get possibly wasn’t an option, because, you know, they’re real humans and we don’t necessarily get to own their thoughts.
 But some of these singers clearly had a LOT going on that impacted and was impacted by their a cappella passion, and I’d love to hear more about how an obsessive passion like that affected them.
 Lisa Forkish turned down her dream school for YEARS to sing with Divisi, but then later… she finally went to that dream school!
 What helped her decide to move on?
 Ben Appel was the music director of the Beelzebubs, and then all of a sudden, he had to leave the entire school to get help with his mental health.
 Surely, his all-consuming a cappella commitments did NOT help with his struggles… or did they?
 I’m very interested in the world of extreme hobbies, and I would LOVE to know.

-The only real problem with Pitch Perfect, and the reason why it’s a three-star book instead of a five-star one for me, is Rapkin’s use of offensive language regarding gender expression and sex preference.
+The only real problem with Pitch Perfect, and the reason why it’s a three-star book instead of a five-star one for me, is Rapkin’s use of offensive language regarding gender expression and sexual identity.
 There's a whole "funny" story that hinges on a homophobic slur that Rapkin himself writes--he's not even quoting anyone!--and Rapkin really needs to say that he’s sorry.
 Just because of that, I was stoked to see that in chapter eight, he makes fun of a poster that a Divisi member makes by hand, in which “a cappella” is spelled incorrectly--and then in chapter twelve, who is it who writes the word “a capella” in his very own book?
 Why, none other than Rapkin himself!
 Check your spelling AND your homophobic language, Mister!

 View all my reviews